 Infected mosquitoes

-Vector transmission of WNV in North America occurs primarily between May and November.
+In North America, Vector transmission of WNV occurs primarily between May and November.
 It peaks from late August to mid-September.
 This period coincides with the breeding season of mosquitoes.
 Breeding female mosquitoes feed on blood to obtain nutrients to produce eggs.
 Male mosquitoes are nectar feeders and present no direct threat.

 Mosquitoes of the genus Culex are the most common WNV vectors in the United States.
 But the virus has been isolated from many other mosquito species and blood feeding arthropods.